-The library holds about 3,000 geographical and topographical maps, elevations, etc., in various scales, donated by the Military Geographic Institute .
+The library holds about 3,000 geographical and topographical maps, elevations, etc., in various scales and 70 journal titles donated by the Military Geographic Institute .
 The material, which includes many duplications, is divided by geographical areas and reports any difference in datings.

 In good conservation state.

-About 300 monographs and 31 magazine titles published between the early nineteenth century and the first half of the twentieth century, mainly on mechanical engineering, hydraulics, steam and rail engineering.
+About 500 monographs and 40 journal titles published between the early nineteenth century and the first half of the twentieth century, mainly on mechanical engineering, hydraulics, steam and rail engineering.

 Donated in 2013 and specialized in hydraulic engineering, it consists of about 1200 books and some magazines vintages, published from the nineteenth century until after 2000.

 Received as a gift by Officine Galileo in 1975, it is composed of more than 1000 monographs, magazines and brochures concerning electricity, electromagnetism, optics and other branches of engineering including the military one.
 It is largely material published in the first half of the twentieth century but there is also a significant presence of nineteenth-century material.